 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

 Within the minimum invested in sustainable investments, the minimum share of investments with an environmental objective that are not aligned with the Taxonomy is 0%.
-While the product is committed to a minimum level of sustainable investments overall, no allocation between environmental and social objectives has been determined in advance.
+While the product is committed to a to an environmental objective.